jackmio32/GRUC-script/README.md

 --update: Also fast forward local clones to be up to date with remote.

---upgrade: Also run the install scripts for all local clones.
+--upgrade: Also run the install scripts for all local clones. **WARNING**: THIS FEATURE IS EXPERIMENTAL AT BEST, AND PROBABLY POTENTIALLY HARMFUL IN SOME EDGE CASES.
+ALSO IT MAY NOT WORK CORRECTLY FOR YOU.
+USE AT YOUR OWN RISK.